hadrianl/ibapi/README.md

         log.Panic("Connect failed:", err)
     }

-    // handshake with tws or gateway, send handshake protocol to tell tws or gateway the version of client and receive the server version and connection time from tws or gateway
+    // handshake with tws or gateway, send handshake protocol to tell tws or gateway the version of client
+    // and receive the server version and connection time from tws or gateway.
     // fail if someone else had already connected to tws or gateway with same clientID if err := ic.HandShake();err != nil {
         log.Panic("HandShake failed:", err)